I share the 411 on intermittent fasting and working out and whether or not it can enhance or hinder athletic performance and fitness level.

 A lot of it really just boils down to ensuring that you get enough calories and nutrients in the period of time that you do eat.
 These are the main things to keep in mind if you do choose to make an informed decision to follow intermittent fasting:

-- Hydrate, hydrate, hydrate.
-I don’t need to preach the benefits of water, but I do need to say that about 20% of our daily water intake comes from food, and we’re more likely to be reminded to drink water during structured meal times.
+About 20% of our daily water intake comes from food, and we’re more likely to be reminded to drink water during structured meal times.
 So on fasting days your risk of dehydration may be higher from the lack of water-containing food intake during the mornings, and the cues for you to drink water with meals.
-So be mindful of staying hydrated, especially if you’re an athlete training all day!
+So be mindful of staying hydrated, especially during your workouts!

 RD2B Trista Chan